Painted burros, Photozozo, World Art Day 2024, and a restorative pit stop at the Valley of Fires Recreation Area.

 With the arrival of automobiles in the 1950s, passenger trains became less popular and Carrizozo’s population started to decline.
 The last passenger train passed through Carrizozo in 1968.
 This caused the Carrizozo’s population to drop to its current number of around 1,200 people.

-Things to do in Carrizozo
+Top 5 things to do in Carrizozo

 Valley of Fires Recreation Area